-The Republic of Turkey, since its independence from the Ottoman Empire in October 1923, has balanced tradition with globalization and Western culture.
+Turkey, known officially as The Republic of Turkey, since its independence from the Ottoman Empire in 1923, has balanced tradition with globalization and modernization.
 Although 99 percent of the population is Muslim, Turkey has been officially secular since 1924.
-Nearly 75 percent of the country is Turkish; the other quarter is comprised mostly of Kurdish and a few other minorities.
-Thus, while the official language is Turkish, it is common to hear Kurdish spoken.
-In any of these languages, Turkish citizens will often discuss the role of religion in government and questions of ethnic identity.
+Nearly 75 percent of the country is ethnically Turkish; the other quarter is comprised mostly of Kurds and other minorities.
+Thus, while the official language is Turkish, it is common to hear other languages spoken.

 Turkey's climate is mostly temperate, and its two largest cities are Ankara and Istanbul.
-While Ankara is the nation's capital, Istanbul is about three times its size, and is the only city built on two continents, touching both Asia and Europe.
+While Ankara is the nation's capital, Istanbul is about three times its size and is the only major city in the world that is built on two continents, bridging Asia and Europe.
 The city, much like the rest of Turkey, blends aspects of Middle Eastern and Western culture in nearly every capacity.
-Yogurt, bread and rice are an essential part of any meal, followed by Turkish coffee and desert, or baklava.
-A blend of Central Asian, Middle Eastern, and Balkan cuisines, Turkish food is one thing that has remained a staple of traditional Turkish culture.
+Yogurt, bread, and rice are essential parts of any meal, followed by Turkish coffee and dessert, such as baklava.

-Turkey is home to historic sites such as Aspendos and Phaselis from the Roman period, and the famous Antalya Riviera on the Mediterranean coast.
-Like Turkish food, these historic sites hold value within its modern society.
+Turkey is home to historic sites such as Aspendos and Phaselis from the Roman period and the famous Antalya Riviera on the Mediterranean coast.

 Learn more about being a YES Abroad student in Turkey:

-Students will attend a public or private school.
+Students will attend private schools.
 The primary language of instruction will be Turkish.
 School typically runs Monday to Friday, and uniforms are customary.
 Students may have opportunities to participate in a limited amount of extramural and extracurricular activities, such as drama, music, and sports.